Agustín Manzur

-Agustín Manzur (born 29 September 2000) is an Argentine professional footballer who plays as a midfielder for Argentine club Deportivo Maipú.
+Enzo Agustín Manzur (born 29 September 2000) is a professional footballer who plays as a midfielder for Paraguayan club Guaraní.
+Born in Argentina, he plays for the Palestine football team.

 Club career

 Manzur's career began with Godoy Cruz.
 He was moved into the first-team during the 2017–18 Argentine Primera División season, making two substitute appearances in early 2018 in victories against Chacarita Juniors and Lanús.

 On 18 February 2021, Manzur joined Deportivo Maipú on loan.
 In January 2022, he signed a two-year permanently deal with the club.

 International career

-Manzur was selected for Argentina U19 training in March 2018.
+Born in Argentina, Manzur is of Palestinian descent.
+He was selected for Argentina U19 training in March 2018.
+He debuted with the Palestine national team for a 2–0 2026 FIFA World Cup qualification win against Kuwait on 6 June 2025.